 Changes to membership occur when a member retires from the company, sells their ownership interest, or dies.
-The section should clearly explain how a buy-in or sell-out should proceed.
+This section should clearly explain how a buy-in or sell-out should proceed.
 Clearly defining the rules on change of ownership will help prevent conflict between members when changes arise.
+Best to avoid ambiguity.

 Dissolution covers how a business is to be wound down if the situation is to arise in the future.
 A company can be wound up for a variety of reasons and defining how the process should proceed is an important part of an operating agreement.
 For example, the members of a company may decide they no longer want the company to do business and liquidate their assets.